GAM-team/GAM/wiki/Users-Data-Studio.md

   * `includetrashed` - Display permissions for assets in the trash
   * `orderby title [ascending|descending]` - Order of assets
 * Specific
-  * `assetids <LookerStudioAssetIDEntity>` - Display permissions for a specific list of `assetids`
+  * `assetids <DataStudioAssetIDEntity>` - Display permissions for a specific list of `assetids`

-The Looker Studio API defines this parameter `role editor|owner|viewer` but it doesn't seem to have any effect.
+The Data Studio API defines this parameter `role editor|owner|viewer` but it doesn't seem to have any effect.

 By default, when writing CSV files, Gam uses a quote character of double quote `"`.
 The quote character is used to enclose columns that contain the quote character itself, the column delimiter (comma by default) and new-line characters.
 Any quote characters within the column are doubled.